EXA-UQ/EXAUQ-Toolbox/.github/CONTRIBUTING.md

 and drop a note into the discussion.
 Someone else may well pick it up from where you left off.

 Please do not begin work on a branch someone else is working on without their prior consent, it will likely just cause merge issues and slow down progress.
 If you wish to help on an already open PR, please first enter the discussion and seek permission from whoever is assigned to that PR.
-If there is no one assigned JS - MISSING TEXT
+If there is no one assigned then drop a comment in the discussion explaining how far you wish to take the PR and, upon approval of a maintainer, assign yourself to it and feel free to work on it.

 When you think you have finished the PR, **before requesting a review**, please remember to:
 1) **Documentation:** Double check you have updated all of the relevent documentation including API, user guides / tutorials (see below).